 The dawn broke with the first rays of the Sun touching the yellow petals as She fluttered awake.
 The Night seemed too long at times for the Sunflower as she waited for a glimpse of the Sun again, to feel his warmth again.
-At times, she wished she was a bird and could travel with the Sun, East to West every day.
-That way she never would be missing him!
+At times, she wished she were a bird and could travel with the Sun, East to West every day.
+That way, she would never miss him!

 “ No My Love, I don’t!”
 She replied without a thought.